Cambridge '99 Rowing Club

-Cambridge '99 Rowing Club, generally referred to as 'Nines', is based on Kimberley Road in the historic City of Cambridge, UK.
+Cambridge '99 Rowing Club, generally referred to as 'Nines', is based on Kimberley Road in the historic City of Cambridge, England.
+The blade colours are sky blue with dark green and "yellow" bands; kit: sky blue, old gold and dark green.

-Club history
+History

 Cambridge '99 Rowing Club was formed in 1899 and is the third oldest of the 'Town' clubs in Cambridge.
-The Club was named in recognition of the Cambridge University Blue Boat which beat Oxford in The Boat Race in 1899 after a period of Oxford domination.
+The club was named in recognition of the Cambridge University Blue Boat which beat Oxford in The Boat Race in 1899 after a period of Oxford domination.
+The first president was Mr W. F. Taylor.

 It was founded as a spin-off from the YMCA Boat Club after some members decided they wanted the freedom to smoke, drink and row on Sundays.

-Club colours

-The blade colours are sky blue with dark green and "yellow" bands; kit: sky blue, old gold and dark green.

 The boathouse

 Nines boathouse is one of the best-equipped in Cambridge, with large training areas for ergs and weights in addition to a considerable fleet of boats across all classes.
 There are also changing rooms, showers, fully equipped kitchen and well-stocked bar for social activities.

 The current three-storey boathouse was built to the design of a Swiss chalet, the previous boathouse on the site having been destroyed in an arson attack in August 1983.